jchodata/SleepHealthLifestylePredictiveModelling/README.md

 - Creating features for outlier detection and handling.

 ### 3. **Outlier Detection**
 Outliers are detected and visualized using **boxplots**, which help identify extreme values in the dataset that could affect model performance.
-The boxplot method helps to visually identify potential outliers for further examination.

 ### 4. **Predictive Modeling**
 Using machine learning algorithms, we aim to predict **Quality of Sleep** based on the various features.
 Key steps include:
 - Preprocessing the data.
-- Selecting appropriate models (e.g., Random Forest, Gradient Boosting).
+- Selecting appropriate models (e.g., Gradient Boosting).
 - Evaluating model performance using metrics such as Mean Absolute Error (MAE), Mean Squared Error (MSE), and R² Score.

 ### 5. **Model Evaluation**